NormalVR/Normcore-Documentation/docs/guides/synchronizing-custom-data.md

 [Realtime components](../realtime/realtimecomponent.md) synchronize state between the Unity scene and a model in the Normcore datastore.

+TODO: Add a banner about checking out EasySync first!!

 ## Creating a realtime component

 For this example, we're going to make a realtime component that synchronizes the color of an object.
 We'll need to create two scripts, one for the component and one for the model.
 We’ll call these `ColorSync.cs` and `ColorSyncModel.cs` respectively.